GOP Tax Scam Bad for Georgians

 But the Ryan-McConnell plan, developed behind closed doors without any public hearings, will not accomplish any of these goals.

-This tax cut package as written benefits the extremely wealthy.
-It fails to account for a $2.4 trillion-federal revenue loss over the next decade – a loss created by giving tax cuts to the wealthiest 1 percent of Americans – and it fails to uplift the very families that Trump promised would never be forgotten again.
+This tax bill package as written mostly benefits the extremely wealthy.
+It fails to account for a $2.4 trillion-federal revenue loss over the next decade – a loss created by giving tax cuts to the wealthiest 1 percent of Americans – and it fails to uplift the very families that Trump promised “would never be forgotten again.”

-The nonpartisan Tax Policy Center confirmed the pitfalls of this framework when they reported that the Ryan-McConnell tax bill would raise taxes on 47 million Americans, significantly increase the deficit, and slow the economy long term.
+The nonpartisan Tax Policy Center confirmed the pitfalls of this framework when they reported that the Ryan-McConnell tax bill would raise taxes on 47 million Americans, significantly increase the deficit ($1.7 trillion in the House version of the bill), and slow the economy long term.
 When GOP politicians claim that their tax cuts help the average American, they are lying.

-As the Georgia Budget and Policy Institute notes, the middle income and working people in Georgia would see minimal gains, and could expect an average annual tax cut of $260.
+As the Georgia Budget and Policy Institute notes, the middle income and working people in Georgia would see minimal gains, and could expect an average annual tax cut of $260 in the short term.
 A tax cut of $260 seems not so bad until it’s revealed that the richest 1 percent of Georgians could expect an annual tax cut of $83,000, and millionaires could receive as much as $131,000.

 Last week, I received a letter from my alma mater – specifically Clark Atlanta University President Dr. Ronald Johnson.
 He indicated that the Ryan-McConnell tax bill eliminates important benefits such as employer-provided education assistance, the student loan interest deduction, and tuition remission benefits, to name just a few.